CIOs are starting to use different AI and machine learning capabilities to improve IT service management processes....

 Guided use of the ITSM tool is even better, said Matt Cox, senior manager of solutions consulting at Samanage Ltd., an IT service desk provider.
 In this case, using AI in ITSM creates best practices and automatically points IT service desk practitioners toward that behavior, rather than forcing them to identify the best use of an ITSM tool.
 One example is to create an algorithm to identify related incidents and their trends for problem management and suggest that agents open a problem record.

-6. Learning process flows
+6. Learning process flows optimized with machine learning

 Many IT requests, like employee onboarding, require human agents to perform a complex set of steps to fulfill the requests.
 Enterprises are now using machine learning models to watch how humans execute these processes so that future requests can be more automated.
 In the case of employee onboarding, machine learning models learn from a historical database of requests that cover a range of actions taken based on type of employment, role and department of the new employee.
 The trained models then assign new requests to the right technicians.
 By recognizing patterns in the employee onboarding request database, machine learning-based models can also suggest what hardware or software an employee needs right when the onboarding request is created, said ManageEngine's Ramakrishnan.

-7. Proactive problem resolution
+7. Proactive problem resolution improved by big data analytics

 Advances in big data and analytics are improving the predictive and correlative capabilities for ITSM.
 Based on analysis of the repository and user behavior patterns, AI and machine learning tools can help reduce the number of IT issues users experience, or forecast and fulfill users' requests before they even know they have a problem.